Superman vs. Muhammad Ali: Plot summary

-Intrigued, Rat'Lar decides that Superman and Ali should fight one another to see who really is Earth's champion.
+Intrigued, Rat'Lar decides that Superman and Ali should fight one another to see who is really Earth's champion.
 To make the fight fair, he decrees that the match should take place on his home planet, Bodace, which orbits a red star (whereupon Superman is temporarily powerless).
 The winner would simply be the best boxer.
 The two would-be champions decide that Ali will train Superman in the finer points of boxing.
 They journey to Superman's Fortress of Solitude to have his powers temporarily deactivated, and to use a time warping device to extend Rat'Lar's 24-hour deadline into two months, thus giving Superman more time for training.
-However, Rat'Lar detects the use of this device, and considers it tantamount to cheating.
-Rat'Lar warns both men they are to return within one Earth day or he will deploy the missiles on the basis they have forfeited.
-Ali is forced to return with Superman having been given an incomplete regimen.
+However, Rat'Lar detects the use of this device and considers it tantamount to cheating.
+Rat'Lar warns both men that they are to return within one Earth day or he will deploy the missiles on the basis that they have forfeited.
+Ali is forced to return with Superman, having been given an incomplete regimen.

 The match is broadcast on intergalactic television to thousands of other worlds (with Jimmy Olsen acting as broadcaster).
 With the match underway, it soon becomes apparent that in battling with more or less equal strength, Ali is the superior fighter since Superman generally relied on his incredible strength brought on by Earth's yellow sun to deal with threats quickly.
 Superman takes a serious pummeling, but somehow refuses to fall down; he stays on his feet all through the beating.
 Finally, Ali stops the fight, intending to call for a technical knockout, but Superman then falls face-first on the canvas (making the knockout more than technical).
 Ali personally takes care of Superman and orders him brought back to Earth to recuperate; a move which leaves Hun'Ya pondering.